Verifiable Credentials (VCs)

 59

-import com.trustweave.credential.models.VerifiableCredential
+import org.trustweave.credential.models.VerifiableCredential

-import com.trustweave.credential.CredentialIssuanceOptions
+import org.trustweave.credential.CredentialIssuanceOptions

 // Issue credential using TrustWeave DSL API